danielplohmann/smda/README.md

 ## Version History

+ * 2023-11-21: v1.13.0- BREAKING adjustments to PicHashing (now wildcarding intraprocedural jumps in functions, additionally more immediates if within address space).
+Introduction of OpcodeHash (OpcHash), which wildcards all but prefixes and opcode bytes.
  * 2023-10-12: v1.12.7- Bugfix for parsing Delphi structs.
  * 2023-09-15: v1.12.6- Bugfix in BlockLocator (THX to @cccs-ay!).
  * 2023-08-28: v1.12.5- Bugfix for address dereferencing where buffer sizes were not properly checked (THX to @yankovs!).